 The introduction of GDPR is arguably very beneficial to financial service businesses.
 By adhering to the regulations, companies can establish informed and exact processes for collecting, holding, and disposing of financial material.
 As well as financial information, organisations must also responsibly handle any additional personal information they collect.
 This may include customers’ spending habits, credit history, assets, liabilities, and any unrepaid loans they may have.

 If financial or personal customer information falls into the wrong hands, customers’ money and even identities could be at risk.
 Not only this, but a breach of this information could affect a brand’s image irreparably.
-In fact, a third of financial service customers reported that they would stop doing business with an organisation who had encountered a breach¹.
+In fact, a third of financial service customers reported that they would stop doing business with an organisation that had encountered a breach¹.
 In an industry so reliant on consumer trust, it’s no surprise that data breaches cost financial service businesses millions each year.

 In a single case, at least £6.9 million in funds fraudulently obtained through administering malware was laundered through UK bank accounts.
 Over the course of three years, a UK bank manager was instrumental in setting up over 400 ‘mule’ accounts.
 These accounts were used to dispense, transfer and redistribute the funds to the group of cybercriminals who organised the laundering.
 The group were arrested in November of 2017 and jailed for a total of 28 years.